Keep Track of Time with 6 of Our Favorite Gadgets

 If you have ADHD and easily lose track of time, try one of these expert-approved gadgets.
 From digital watches to visual timers, these gizmos will keep you on schedule.

-If you or your child with attention deficit disorder (ADHD) finds it too easy to lose track of time when engrossed in a favorite pursuit, you might benefit from some technological assistance.
+If you or your child with attention deficit disorder (ADHD or ADD) finds it too easy to lose track of time when engrossed in a favorite pursuit, you might benefit from some technological assistance.
 Michael Sandler, director of The Creative Learning Institute in Boulder, Colorado, suggests looking into the products below.

 These wristwatches can be programmed to generate multiple alerts.
 The 8-Alarm Vibrating ADHD Timer Watch (epill.com, $99.95) gives audible alarms, while the WatchMinder Training and Reminder System for ADHD ($69.00) vibrates and shows text messages.

 Many calendar programs, including the one bundled with Microsoft Outlook, can be set to generate a visual or audible alert (or even an e-mail).
 Most smartphones and tablets include calendar reminders and alarms, and many apps are available for extra help.
 Check out BugMe! ($1.99) for Apple products.